sav-che/TL-2/Authors/Curtis, Kathleen Maisey {std. K.M. Curtis}.md

-> [!cite] BHL link: this entry starts at [page 515](https://www.biodiversitylibrary.org/item/103860#page/525/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 515](https://www.biodiversitylibrary.org/page/33266192) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Curtis, Kathleen Maisey (fl.
 1900-1930), New Zealand botanist, B.A. and M.A.
 University of New Zealand, M.Sc.
 1917 and D.Sc.
-1921 University of London, working as mycologist at the Cawthorn Institute, Nelson (N.Z.) named after the founder Thomas Cawthorn. (*K.M.
-Curtis*).
+1921 University of London, working as mycologist at the Cawthorn Institute, Nelson (N.Z.) named after the founder Thomas Cawthorn.
+**Abbreviated name**: *K.M.
+Curtis*

 #### Herbarium and types